 To fully enlist in the Emperor’s human forces, dive into our complete Astra Militarum army guide.

 On the tabletop, Space Marines are generally known as the most accessible and forgiving faction to collect and play.
 Their rules are simple, they have lots of units to choose from, and they’re all relatively strong in both offensive and defensive roles.
 Plus, with hundreds of unique chapters to choose from, it’s easy to create an army with the lore and looks you want.
-Most new Warhammer 40k players start with Space Marines, and it’s easy to see why.
+Space Marines have come in the Warhammer 40k starter set for every edition of the game, and it’s easy to see why.

 To properly induct yourself into the Adeptus Astartes, read our complete guide to Warhammer 40k Space Marines.